trovu/trovu/README.md

       .de/              ... and countries
         db/           Keywords have their directories
-          2.yml       Shortcut data files in YAML format, named after argument count
+          2.yml       Shortcut data files in YAML format, named after argument count types/            Data for types
+      city/           Data for city type
+        de.yml        Mappings for cities in Germany

 Read more about: